Advocacy for Older Adults and Caregivers

 Michigan Senior Advocates Council (MSAC)

 The TCOA Advisory Council appoints representatives to serve as delegates to the Michigan Senior Advocates Council (MSAC), an advocacy group through the Area Agencies on Aging Association of Michigan dedicated to maintaining contact with the state’s legislature on key issues of importance to older adults and their caregivers.
 The MSAC representatives report to the TCOA Advisory Council at their monthly meetings on proposed legislation and issues being addressed.
 Typical concerns of this group are health care coverage (Medicare & Medicaid), income (Social Security, Supplemental Security Income and pension security), state funding for senior programs, accessible and affordable transportation, elder abuse and public utility costs and regulation.
-TCOA’s region has one opening for an MSAC Representative.
-Please contact Casey Cooper at CooperC@tcoa.org or 517-887-1377 for more information.
+TCOA’s region does not currently have any vacancies for MSAC delegates.
+Please contact Casey Cooper at [email protected] or 517-887-1468 for more information.

 State Advisory Council (SAC)